-Using Technologies to meet the challenges of Medical Education
+Using technology to meet the challenges of medical education

 Medical education is rapidly changing, influenced by many factors including the changing health care environment, the changing role of the physician, altered societal expectations, rapidly changing medical science, and the diversity of pedagogical techniques.
 Changes in societal expectations put patient safety in the forefront, and raises the ethical issues of learning interactions and procedures on live patients, with the long-standing teaching method of “see one, do one, teach one” no longer acceptable.

 The educational goals of using technology in medical education include facilitating basic knowledge acquisition, improving decision making, enhancement of perceptual variation, improving skill coordination, practicing for rare or critical events, learning team training, and improving psychomotor skills.
 Different technologies can address these goals.

 Technologies such as videos with flipped classrooms, mobile devices with apps, simulations (part-time trainers, integrated simulators, virtual reality), and wearable devices (google glass) are some of the techniques available to address the changing educational environment.

 This article presents how the use of technologies can provide the infrastructure and basis for addressing many of the challenges in providing medical education for the future.

 There is also the change in curricular emphasis, both in undergraduate and post-graduate training, from simple knowledge acquisition to the need to demonstrate competencies in the learner.
 The explosion of medical knowledge no longer allows physicians to keep in their mind all knowledge that is necessary to provide quality patient care.

 It is estimated that more than 600,000 articles are published in biomedical literature every year.
 If a student attempted to keep up with the literature by reading 2 articles per day, in 1 year this conscientious individual would be more than 800 years behind.
 Although the profession has long held that physicians need to be life-long learners, this concept is now an imperative.